-FORMAT-(-cvda-)- POOL-(-data-area -) ra-)NODE-(-data-area -)
+FORMAT-(- cvda) POOL-(-data-are d n)

+LTARGET-(- -data-area-)- a-area)

+(uutu urtu) , area ,

 specifies the ID of the conversation for which information is wanted.
 The conversation must be owned by the task issuing the command.

 returns a value that identifies the mode of conversation and the type of device.
 The relevant CVDA values are: